 You can create a preset by going up to the top menu on your computer.
 Hover over the ‘Develop’ tab and select ‘New Preset.’

 Your saved presets or the presets that you download from others will be saved on the left column of your Develop tab under ‘User Presets.’

 And good news!
 If you’re new to presets or looking for some editing inspiration, I have my very own presets for sale!

-Better yet, you can try three of my presets for Desktop and Mobile for free!
-Enter your email for access to the Traveler’s Resource Library to download your free presets!
+Better yet, you can download some of my presets for Desktop and Mobile for free!
+Enter your email for access to The Travel Library to download your free presets!

 Copy & Paste Settings

 Now, here’s a keyboard Lightroom shortcut that resembles the idea of presets without actually having to save the edit.